-The project site is located in the Downtown Oakland Historic District API which includes approximately 11 city blocks.
+The project site is currently a surface parking lot located in the Downtown Oakland Historic District, an API for the City of Oakland.
 Tall buildings and lower height buildings can be found throughout the district and include varying sized office, retail, civic and institutional buildings.
-According to the National Register of Historic Places (U.S. Department of the Interior, National Park Service), the Downtown Oakland Historic District API developed with most of its tall office buildings east of Broadway.
-Also, most of the district's buildings were built with little or no front or side setbacks.
-Contributing buildings to the district showcase "general unity of design," including brick and masonry surfaces, neoclassical ornament, terra cotta or metal cornices, and Chicago-style window styling.
 Other common features include generous openings facing the street for commercial ground floors, four-story glass base, and spacious office lobbies.